 Same thinking as above - a fun trip, an inspiring career panel, or an online tool are all career exploration activities that can help young people envision potential career pathways and build self-esteem.
+We all should be doing some sort of career exploration every year!
+It also helps Coaches then connect young people to career development experiences in line with their interests.

-Enrolling in any extracurricular, youth development, or community service activity
+D Enrolling in any extracurricular, youth development, or community service activity